Bring Your Own Model

 In this tutorial, we will focus on a commonly used dialect called Tensor Operator Set Architecture (TOSA).

-MLIR files in TOSA dialect can be in binary format (.tosa) or text format (.mlir).
+MLIR files in TOSA dialect can be in text format (.tosa or .mlir) or binary format (.mlirbc).
+We will use text format.

 With the Docker container running, execute this command.